nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `fav INDEX`

-* Favourites the flashcard at the specified INDEX.
-The INDEX refers to the index number shown in the displayed flashcard list.
+* Favourites the flashcard at the specified `INDEX`.
+The `INDEX` refers to the index number shown in the displayed flashcard list.
-* INDEX must be a positive integer **greater than 0**. eg. 1, 2, 3, …
+* `INDEX` must be a positive integer **greater than 0**. eg. 1, 2, 3, …

 Examples:
 * `list` followed by `fav 2` favourite the 2nd flashcard in the displayed list.